fjantunen/sev1/index.md

    - 🧾 Informational
    - 🛑 Suppress during incidents

-> 💡 Every alert should answer: *“What action do I expect someone to take?”*
+> 💡 Every alert should answer: *'What action do I expect someone to take?'*

 You should be able to sort every alert into one of these buckets—if not, it probably doesn't belong.